bsgbryan/dispatcher/README.md

 message
 -------

-The only required property is `action`.
-The message is passed directly to the required module, so any other properties make it to the dispatched module.
+`message` is the first argument to the `dispatch` method.
+The only required property on `message` is `action`. `message` is passed directly to the module specified by `message.action`, so any other properties on `message` make it to the dispatched module.

 How to use
 ==========